sje30/sharing-report/incf-report.md

 teach researchers how to share and/or encourage reproducibility in their work.
 One possibility might be a *data carpentry* workshop in neuroscience, similar to the *software carpentry* workshops that teach programming skills.
 INCF hosts a training workshops, and in his role as chair of INCF's Training programme, David Willshaw welcomed suggestions for new training ideas.
+While useful, the "carpentry" courses cannot teach in depth because they last for only one or two days.
+Other solutions are therefore needed.

 ## Developing an online community